 What is a crowd calendar?

-What are the top Walt Disney World crowd calendars?
+What are the best Disney World crowd calendars?

-As far as I know, no one has undertaken a comprehensive study comparing crowd calendars, but the best and most popular Disney ones can be found at: Disney By Age, Touring Plans, Undercover Tourist, WDW Prep School, and Easy WDW.
+As far as I know, no one has undertaken a comprehensive study comparing Disney crowd calendars, but the best and most popular ones can be found at:

 The alternative line is that crowd calendars are useless.
-Their predictive merit is suspect since day-to-day variations in crowds are mostly random.
+Since day-to-day variations in crowds are mostly random, it's hard for them to get it right.
 The rest is basically common sense because it is an unavoidable part of your own planning.
 Parents don't need a crowd calendar to tell them spring break is going to be crowded because they're considering spring break for the same reason as everyone else!

-what are the best things about crowd calendars?
+what are the best things about Disney crowd calendars?

 First, the good.

-You can use crowd calendars to avoid the big problems you might not know about.
 You should definitely check a crowd calendar or two before deciding when to take your trip.
-If you don't have kids (we don't), you might now know when spring break is (spring, I guess?).
-You might not know which days Florida or California (for Disneyland) kids get off school.
+If you don't have kids, you might now know when spring break is (spring, I guess?).
+You might not know which days Florida or California kids get off school.
+You might not be a Disney fanatic who tracks every new ride.
 And so on.
 Using the crowd calendars to make sure you're not picking an awful time is a reasonable thing to do.
 WDW Prep School has a great example of a useful crowd calendar that provides an outline of what is going on at the parks and the reasons to expect bigger or smaller crowds.

 Parks Are Too Dynamic To Predict